stefanjaro/data-engineering-nanodegree-capstone-project/README.md

     * First run `prepare-data-for-redshift`.
     * Finally run `load-data-into-redshift`.

+### Data Quality Checks

-Apart from declared variable types in the DDL code that creates the relational tables on Redshift, the `check_for_records` and `check_for_uniques` tasks at the end of the second pipeline will ensure that the data has been loaded into Redshift in the appropriate manner.
+Apart from the explicitly declared variable types in the DDL code that creates the relational tables on Redshift, the `check_for_records` and `check_for_uniques` tasks at the end of the second pipeline will ensure that the data has been loaded into Redshift in the appropriate manner.

+### Pipeline Frequency

 The pipelines can be run again if the raw datasets are ever updated.
 For example, if we obtain I-94 Immigration data from 2017 to 2021 or Temperature data for the years following 2013, the raw data files in the S3 `raw_data/` folder can be updated and both pipelines should be executed again in the same order.